GAN Compression: Efficient Architectures for Interactive Conditional GANs: Appendix

-\paragraph{Network architecture for pix2pix.} For pix2pix experiments, we replace the original U-net~\cite{ronneberger2015u} by the ResNet-based generator~\cite{johnson2016perceptual}.
+For Pix2pix experiments, we replace the original U-net~\cite{ronneberger2015u} by the ResNet-based generator~\cite{johnson2016perceptual}.
 Table~\ref{tab:unet} verifies our design choice.
 The ResNet generator achieves better performance on both edges$\to$shoes and cityscapes datasets.